w-mccarty/minimalist-web-calendar/README.md

 2. Copy REPEATING to /var/www/html/_tmp
 3. Copy NONREPEATING to /var/www/html/_tmp

-2. Change line 7 and 8 to reflect the address of your server and the 2 notepad files to be used:
+4. Change line 7 to reflect the address of your server
-  - REPEATING - for events that repeat on a monthly or weekly basis
-  - NONREPEATING - for single date events